-Where a contractor constructs a building that will be sold or leased to a third party, does the contractor bear any potential responsibility to the third party?
+16 Where a contractor constructs a building that will be sold or leased to a third party, does the contractor bear any potential responsibility to the third party?
 May the third party pursue a claim against the contractor despite the lack of contractual privity?

-Parties are unable to avail of a benefit of any contractual right if they are not a party to the contract.
-This is owing to the doctrine of privity in this jurisdiction, which prevents a contract from being enforceable in favour of or indeed against someone who is not a party to that contract.
-For a third party to receive a benefit, the claimed benefit must be independent or collateral to the main contract.
+Unlike the regulatory and legal regimes in the United Kingdom and the United States, parties are unable to avail of a benefit of any contractual right if they are not a party to the contract.
+This is because of the doctrine of privity in this jurisdiction, which prevents a contract from being enforceable in favour of or indeed against someone who is not a party to that contract.
+In order for a third party to receive a benefit, the claimed benefit must be independent or collateral to the main contract.
 This is typically done through collateral warranties with third parties (eg, tenants, purchasers or funders).